 Wanderlust Magazine – Be inspired to travel by rail in South America with these 8 unforgettable train journeys.

-In areas where there a no, or very slow trains, the bus is your next best option for getting around.
+In areas where there are no, or very slow trains, the best means of transport may be by bus.

 Buses or coaches are available in every country of the world and connect major cities with regional towns.